venky005/finance-corporation/README.md

 MASTER INFORMATION MODULE:

 This module gathers all the master information regarding:
-	The employees working in the firm such as employee number, name, organization, designation, monthly salary and address.
+->The employees working in the firm such as employee number, name, organization, designation, monthly salary and address.
-	Industries who take loans from the firm such as customer number, name, organization, designation, monthly salary and address.
+->Industries who take loans from the firm such as customer number, name, organization, designation, monthly salary and address.
-	Various types of loans available with loan code and description.
+->Various types of loans available with loan code and description.
-	Different categories of interest rates applicable for loan amount with interest code and rate of interest.
+->Different categories of interest rates applicable for loan amount with interest code and rate of interest.
-	Users maintenance details such as user name and password.
+->Users maintenance details such as user name and password.

 LOANS MANAGEMENT MODULE:
-	Firstly after registering the customer, loan is sanctioned according to his requirements and eligibility.
+->Firstly after registering the customer, loan is sanctioned according to his requirements and eligibility.
 Details of a particular loan are gathered such as loan number, customer number, loan code, amount, interest, number of months, monthly installment and date of sanction.

 REPORT GENERATION MODULE: